 Make the Yeasted Dough

-- Add in the remaining ingredients for the dough.
-Knead with the dough hook attachment for 10 minutes on medium low speed.
-The dough should come together and clean the sides of the bowl but if briefly touched it shouldn’t stick to your finger.
+- Knead with the dough hook attachment for 10-15 minutes on medium low speed.
+The dough should come together and be smooth but it may still stick to the sides of the bowl.

 - Once kneaded, form the dough into a ball and place it in a lightly greased bowl.
-Cover the bowl with a proofing bag or plastic and place it somewhere warm for 30 minutes.
+Cover the bowl with a proofing bag or a lid and place it somewhere warm for 30 minutes.
 While the dough is proofing, make the streusel.

 Make the Streusel